VedantPatil1/cim-ai/docs/content/platform-engineering/02-cd-workflow-design.md

 **Local:** Run as a Docker container on the host machine.
 - Has Docker socket access → can build and push images
-- Reaches `localhost:5000` to push to kind-registry
+- Reaches Gitea OCI registry at `https://cnoe.localtest.me:8443`
 - Reaches Gitea at `https://cnoe.localtest.me:8443/gitea`

 ### 4. CI Workflow (`.gitea/workflows/ci.yaml`)